 1 The trade-union organisations have had four representatives on the Board.

 2 For information on date of birth, work experience, assignments and shareholdings, see this page.

-3 Remuneration of Board members is stated in Note 6, see this page.
+3 Remuneration of Board members, see this page.

 4 Independent in relation to the company and executive management according to the Swedish Corporate Governance Code.

 5 Independent in relation to major shareholders of the company according to the Swedish Corporate Governance Code.

 7 At the 2018 Annual General Meeting, Margareta Lehmann and Håkan Lundstedt where elected to the Board as Board members.
 Ros-Mari Grusén and Cecilia Marlow declined re-election.

 8 Are, or represent, major shareholders.
 Refer to this page for information about major shareholders.